Sermodi/GDebug/README.md

 # GDebug
-A simply debug class modification
+A simply debug class modification for unity.